July 22, 2012

 Throw a toss garter.
 Put an inexpensive garter in your husband’s pocket ahead of time.
 After he takes off your Garter Glitz garter, he puts it in his pocket and pulls out the toss garter to throw.

-Heirloom garters are easy to save.
-You can have it framed with your preserved bouquet.
+Heirloom garters are small and easy to save.
+They don’t take up much room and you can even have it framed with your preserved bouquet.

 How wonderful to have something from your wedding day to give to a daughter to wear on her special day.